emmajane/tito/source/_pages/presentation_checklist.md

 ## Day Before

 - Go to the room where you'll be presenting.
 Don't just find it on a map, go inside the room.
 Look at the layout of the room.
 You're going to own it tomorrow, so become friends with it today.
+- Introduce yourself to the AV team if they are around.
+If anything goes wrong, these folks will help you.
+They are your friends and your superheros.
 - Make sure the room # on the printed schedule matches the room on the web version of the program matches the printed banner version that's outside of the room.
 (Your conference might not have all of these options.)
 Make sure they all say the same room, and make sure you can get into your room.
 - If you're able to, do a tech check to make sure your laptop works with the projection system.
 Some conferences will try to tell you that they're using a single room for all tech checks even though it's a multi-room event.
 No, you need to do your tech check in your room.
 - Drink lots of water and make sure you are hydrated.
 You probably won't sleep tonight.
 Don't stress about that.
 Do the best you can to relax.
-- Upload your slides if it's expected of you.
-Even if you've written really awesome blog posts, people will complain if they don't have the slides.
+- Upload your slides.
+(Even if you've written really awesome blog posts, people will complain if they don't have the slides.)
+Uploading your slides will also give you a backup if there are any problems with your laptop, or the projector.
 - If you're an introvert, get as much quiet time as you can during the day to ensure you're fully charged for tomorrow.

+## Night Before

+Pack your bag for tomorrow and include:

+- Fully charged laptop.
-- Pack your bag for tomorrow and include your remote control, VGA adapter, and power cable (with relevant converter if you're not in your home country).
+- Power cable for your laptop + power adapter if you are not in your home country.
+- Presentation on USB as PDF in case your laptop dies.
+- Printed speaker notes.
+- Water bottle (filled).
+- VGA display converter thingy (for the projector).
+- Remote control (if you have one).
+- Clean shirt and trousers (for those of us who are prone to spilling coffee down our fronts)

 ## Game Day

 - Try to eat breakfast.
 Being stressed out takes calories.
 - Hydrate with water, or fruit juice.
 A dry throat goes hoarse quickly.
 - Check in with the conference organisers so they know you are on-site and ready to present.
+- Smile lots.
+It may trick your body into thinking this is fun.

 ## One Hour Before